rackerlabs/support-how-to/content/managed-operations/properties-of-rdbmss-and-nosql-databases.md

 ### Properties of relational databases

-Relational databases are efficient systems.
-Because they are efficient, they're a common choice for storing financial records, logistical information, personnel data, and other information in new databases.
+Relational databases are efficient systems, which makes them a common choice for storing financial records, logistical information, personnel data, and other information in new databases.
 Because they're easier to understand and use than NoSQL databases, relational databases also frequently replace legacy hierarchical databases and network databases.